Vesna Goldsworthy

-Vesna Goldsworthy (née Bjelogrlić) is a Serbian writer and poet.
-She is from Belgrade and obtained her BA in Comparative Literature and Literary Theory from Belgrade University in 1985.
+Vesna Goldsworthy FRSL (née Bjelogrlic, Bjelogrlić, pronounced: Byelogerlitch), is a Serbian writer and poet.
+She is from Belgrade and obtained her BA in Comparative Literature and Literary Theory from the University of Belgrade in 1985.
 She has lived in England since 1986.

-Currently on the staff of Exeter University, she previously worked at Kingston University where she was Director of the Centre for Suburban Studies, and the University of East Anglia.
+Goldsworthy became a Professor of Creative Writing at the University of Exeter in 2017.
+She previously worked at Kingston University where she was Director of the Centre for Suburban Studies.
+Goldsworthy is a Professor Emeritus of the School of Literature, Drama, and Creative Writing at the University of East Anglia.

 Her books include Inventing Ruritania (1998), the memoir Chernobyl Strawberries (2005), and a collection of poems The Angel of Salonika (2011).
-Her first novel Gorsky, which updated the story of The Great Gatsby, was published in 2015.
+Her first novel, Gorsky, which updated the story of The Great Gatsby, was published in 2015.
 Her second novel, Monsieur Ka, which is a development of the story of Anna Karenina, was published in 2018.